Hydrangea028/Web-Research-Sprint-1/README.md

 # How to Run speech to text on a vm
 1. git clone https://github.com/Hydrangea028/Web-Research-Sprint-1.git
 2. cd Web-Research-Sprint-1
+3. npm install
-3. node server
+4. node server
-4. go to localhost:8080
+5. go to localhost:8080

 # Extra Information
 - Please ensure express is installed, using npm install express